Badier History, Family Crest & Coats of Arms

 Early History of the Badier family

-Another 281 words (20 lines of text) covering the years 1481, 1489, 1645, and 1789 are included under the topic Early Badier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badier research.
+Another 141 words (10 lines of text) covering the years 1481, 1489, 1645, and 1789 are included under the topic Early Badier History in all our PDF Extended History products and printed products wherever possible.

 Badier Spelling Variations